ibm-cloud-docs/api-handbook/design/types.md

 timezone offset (that is, input in UTC as indicated by a literal `Z`) MAY be required.

 All other values MUST NOT be considered valid.
-An invalid date/time value in the request body MUST be rejected with a `400` status code and appropriate error response model if the field is required and SHOULD be ignored otherwise, subject to [robustness considerations](/docs/api-handbook/design/errors.html#robustness-tradeoffs).
-An invalid date/time value in a query parameter SHOULD cause the parameter to be ignored.
+An invalid date/time value in the request body MUST be rejected with a `400` status code and appropriate error response model.

+An invalid date/time value in a query parameter SHOULD be rejected with a `400` status code and appropriate error response model.

 ## CRN